Chattanooga bus crash: About the driver

 Walker faces five counts of vehicular homicide, as well charges of reckless endangerment and reckless driving.
 A sixth vehicular homicide charge likely will be added, a police spokeswoman said last week.

-According to the court affidavit, the charges are "because of the reckless nature of Mr. Walker's driving, combined with his very high speed and weaving within his lane."
+According to the court affidavit, the charges were brought "because of the reckless nature of Mr. Walker's driving, combined with his very high speed and weaving within his lane."

 Walker's family says the crash was a terrible accident